Skip to page content

 To support this Fire Standard, a fire and rescue service should:

-2. contribute and support national campaigns, where appropriate and where resources are available.
+3. contribute and support national campaigns, where appropriate

 Expected benefits of achieving the fire standard